bsiri/gegerator/Readme.md

 ### How do I build ?

 `mvn clean install` will build the backend server.
-`npm build` will build the webapp.
+`npm run build` will build the webapp. about the front:
+* do remember to delete 'dist' when generating a clean distro (TODO: maven should do it)

 ### How do I run it ?